averbis/IRuta/README.md

 ### Option 1: Installing Ruta Kernel from our prepackaged releases
 #### Preparation

+1. Install a Java JDK 8 or newer.
+You may download a JDK from [AdoptOpenJDK](https://adoptopenjdk.net/).

+2. Install Python3 with its package manager pip.

-1. You will need to install the jupyter requirements by running the following command.
+3. Once Python is installed, you will need to install the jupyter requirements by running the following command.

     ```bash
     # Installing jupyter notebook requirements
-    pip install -r jupyter_requirements.txt --user
+    pip install -r jupyter_requirements.txt
     ```

     It is recommended to install the packages into a [virtual enviroment](https://docs.python.org/3/tutorial/venv.html).
+You may also use Anaconda for the purpose of installing Python and managing its packages.

-2. You need to remove an old IRuta installation by running `jupyter kernelspec remove ruta`.
+4. In case you are upgrading the IRuta version, you need to remove an old IRuta installation by running `jupyter kernelspec remove ruta`.

 #### Actual installation